Tree Preservation Orders

 What is a Tree Preservation Order?

-A Tree Preservation Order (TPO) is an Order that is made by the local planning authority (Hartlepool Borough Council) under the Town and Country (Trees) Regulations 1999 and the Town and Country Planning Act 1990 to prevent trees being cut down, topped, uprooted, wilfully damaged or wilfully destroyed.
+A Tree Preservation Order (TPO) is an Order that is made by the local planning authority (Hartlepool Borough Council) to prevent trees being cut down, topped, uprooted, wilfully damaged or wilfully destroyed.

 What is the purpose of a Tree Preservation Order?